ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/ecosystem/lit.md

 # Lit

-[**Lit**](https://lit.dev/) is builds on top Web Components standards adding additional developer experience ergonomics to authoring Web Components like reactivity, declarative templates and overall helping to reduce boilerplate.
+[**Lit**](https://lit.dev/) builds on top of the Web Components standards, adding additional developer experience ergonomics like reactivity, declarative templates and reducing boilerplate.
 Lit also has support for SSR (server-side rendering), which Greenwood supports through a plugin.

 > You can see a complete hybrid project example in this [demonstration repo](https://github.com/thescientist13/greenwood-lit-ssr).